Histology-World!

 e.
 Eosinophils

-Histology hint from Sarah Bellham: The order of frequency of the leukocytes can be remembered by the mnemonic: "Never Let Monkeys Eat Bananas".
+Histology hint: The order can be remembered with the mnemonic "Never Let Monkeys Eat Bananas."

 5.